NirmalyaASinha/ElectronicLab/README.md

-# ElecTronic Lab - Component Management System
+# E-Lab - Smart Laboratory Community Platform

-A comprehensive digital laboratory component management system designed for educational institutions to streamline the borrowing, issuing, and tracking of laboratory equipment and components.
+E-Lab is a comprehensive digital platform for SASET laboratories that goes beyond simple component management.
+It combines component issuing, project coordination, lab access, notices, concerns, and student collaboration into a single community-oriented lab experience.

 ## 🎯 Overview

-ElecTronic Lab is a modern web-based platform that enables students to request components from the laboratory inventory, allows faculty to approve and track these requests, and provides administrators with complete visibility over component inventory and system analytics.
+E-Lab is a modern web-based platform that enables students to request components, participate in lab projects, access lab resources, raise concerns, and stay updated through a shared information board.
+Faculty and administrators can manage requests, monitor activity, publish notices, and maintain a more holistic lab ecosystem.

 ## ✨ Features